 That last part is crucial in understanding what testosterone deprivation does to your athletic performance potential.

-As soon as I had received all of the paperwork from my surgeon that attested that I had undergone Gender Confirmation Surgery (including orchiectomy), I submitted all of the paperwork I had that could possibly be of use for my gender-reassignment request to the PDGA.
+As soon as I had received all of the paperwork from my surgeon that attested that I had undergone Gender-affirming Surgery (including bilateral orchiectomy), I submitted all of the paperwork I had that could possibly be of use for my gender-reassignment request to the PDGA.

-At that point, the PDGA transgender policy (they had adopted it in 2010, based on the IOC 2003 Stockholm Consensus) still required GCS (including orchiectomy) to have been performed before.
+At that point, the PDGA transgender policy (they had adopted it in 2010, based on the IOC 2003 Stockholm Consensus) still required GRS (including bilaterial orchiectomy) to have been performed before.
+With me having already volunteered my being transgender, and the PDGA looking into updating their 2010 policy, we agreed that I would supply as much documentation as possible, to help them look at what is and isn’t required, what to look for, and how to validate reclassification requests.

 So, what did I supply?